EmmanuelBronyah/Python-Inbox-Organizer/README.md

 space after a comma else an error will be thrown.

 ## Example
-1. Providing your email address and password for authentication.
+1. Providing your email address and app password for authentication.
 ```shell
 Enter your email address: mike@email.com
 Enter your email password: